cl-unrc-lab/Tolerange/README.md

 * src/parserL: the grammar for the language in cup and lex syntax
 * tests/: it contains several examples used for testing the tools, since the examples may have several parameters, for instance number of bits of a memory, the corresponding scripts for generating the files with different parameters can be found in these folders.
-* jar/: when the tool is compiled the corresponding .jat will be placed here.
+* jar/: when the tool is compiled the corresponding .jar will be placed here.
+The tool is distribuited with a precompiled .jar.
 * lib/: libs needed by tolerange, it does not include gurobi, if you want to use gurobi you need a license and then you can put the file gurobi.jar here.
 * doc/: it contain classes documentations and the grammar for the faulty modelling language.

 # Binary Files and Running the Tool
 This distribution comes with binaries, thus you can execute the tool without compiling.
-If you want to compile the tool follows the step in the **Installation** section (see below).
+If you want to compile the tool just follow the steps in the [Installation Section](#installation).

-All the scripts needed for running the tool are placed in the folder bin/ the basic script is "Tolerange", for printing a help you can proceed as follows:
+All the scripts needed for running the tool are placed in the folder bin/ the basic script is "Tolerange", for printing the help you can proceed as follows:

 $ cd bin
 $ ./Tolerange -h (then follow the help instructions).

-You also can find other scripts for running the tool with some options or with some specifics sets of tests, for instance:
+You also can find other scripts for running the tool with additional options or with some specific sets of tests, for instance:

+* ./test-ssc-memory: it runs the tool over the memory example with ssc
+* ./test-memory: it runs the tool over the memory example with Gurobi
-* ./test: it replicates the tests reported in the paper
+* ./test: it replicates all the tests
 * ./test-gurobi: it replicates the tests using gurobi instead of SSC
 * ./test-ssc-subset: it runs a subset of the tests
 * ./test-gurobi-subset: it runs a subset of the tests using gurobi.